Voting in Person

 - Report to your designated Election Day precinct.
-The name, location, and, address of your Election Day precinct may be found on the voter ID card mailed to you when you registered or by calling the Board of Elections office at (910) 253-2620.
+The name, location, and, address of your Election Day precinct may be found by checking your record using the Voter Lookup Tool, referring to the registration card mailed to you when you registered, or by calling the Board of Elections office at (910) 253-2620.
 Due to the heavy call volume on Election Day, it is advised to call and inquire about your voting location prior to Election Day itself.

 Assistance to Voters